tudrescu/ansible-elk-box/README.md

 Supported variables in Vagrantparams.yaml.

     vm_cpus: 2                                  # number of CPUs reserved for the VM, 2 is minimum
-    vm_memory: 6144                     # RAM, 4GB is the minimum required
+    vm_memory: 6144                             # memory, 4GB is the minimum recommended
-    vm_base_box: "ubunt/trusty64"       # Hashicorp stock Ubuntu 14.04
+    vm_base_box: "ubuntu/trusty64"              # Hashicorp stock Ubuntu 14.04

     vbguest_auto_update: true                   # update the Virtual Guest Box Additions automatically.
+                                                # Bug: Sometimes the version is incorectly reported causing
+                                                # an upgrade each time the VM is powered up.
-Disable after provisioning
+                                                # Disable auto update after provisioning if that is the case.

-    use_proxy: true                     # when the VM host is behind a proxy
+    use_proxy: false                            # when the VM host is behind a proxy

-    ansible_tags:                       # select modules
+    ansible_tags: common, java, elasticsearch   # select modules

 Available ansible_tags